-INFORMATION AND COMMUNICATION TECHNOLOGY 1 & 2 | ICTA1F/ICTB1F - 1 Credit
+TECHNOLOGY FOUNDATIONS | ICTA1F/ICTB1F - 1 Credit - (Information & Communication Technology)

-In this course, students will gain the foundation technology skills required to succeed at DMCI and beyond.
-Students will complete a series of projects where they will learn how to effectively use productivity software and create documents, spreadsheets, webpages, and presentations.
-In addition, students will explore the use of computer graphics, animation, audio, and video.
+In this course, students will gain the foundational technology skills required to succeed at DMCI and beyond.
+Through a series of engaging projects, students will learn to effectively use productivity software to create documents, spreadsheets, webpages, and presentations.
+They will also explore the concepts and skills needed for filmmaking, game design, and animation.
+Additionally, students will study emerging developments in technology and examine key issues related to technology use, such as privacy, ethics, and the impact of technology on society.
 This course is mandatory for DMCI Grade 9 students.